yono38/candidate-projects/distance_between_airports/README.md

 # Tools provided

-You have at your disposal two Javascript functions - `IntentMedia.Distance.distance_between_airports` - which takes two, three letter airport codes as arguments, and `IntentMedia.Airports.airport_exists` which takes one, three letter airport code.
+You have at your disposal two Javascript functions - `IntentMedia.Distances.distance_between_airports` - which takes two, three letter airport codes as arguments, and `IntentMedia.Airports.airport_exists` which takes one, three letter airport code.

 An example usage of the `distance_between_airports` function is: